Germey/LaravelGeetest/README.md

 Then an Ajax url is configured successfully.

-Also you can use this Trait in other Controller but you need to configure  `geetest_url` in `config/geetest.php`.
+Also you can use this Trait in other Controller but you need to configure  `url` in `config/geetest.php`.

 ### Configure Url while rendering